bpcmusic/telex/commands.md

-TI.IN.N 1-n | return the quantized note number for the IN jack; uses the input's IN.SCALE TI.IN.SCALE 1-n &alpha; | sets the current scale for the input to &alpha;; see scale reference below TI.PARAM.QT 1-n | return the quantized value for the PARAM knob; uses knob's PARAM.SCALE TI.PARAM.N 1-n | return the quantized value for the PARAM knob; uses knob's PARAM.SCALE TI.PARAM.SCALE 1-n &alpha; | sets the current scale for the param knob to &alpha;; see scale reference below
+TI.IN.N 1-n | return the quantized note number for the IN jack; uses the input's IN.SCALE TI.IN.SCALE 1-n &alpha; | sets the current scale for the input to &alpha;; see scale reference below TI.PARAM.QT 1-n | return the quantized value for the PARAM knob; uses knob's PARAM.SCALE TI.PARAM.N 1-n | return the quantized note number for the PARAM knob; uses knob's PARAM.SCALE TI.PARAM.SCALE 1-n &alpha; | sets the current scale for the param knob to &alpha;; see scale reference below

 ####TXi Experimental Commands